badrddinb/rock-paper-scissors-browser/README.md

-A simple implementation of grade-school classic “rock paper scissors” game.
+A simple implementation of grade-school classic “rock paper scissors” game in browser.